 OBSBOT Tail Air: A Wireless PTZ Camera with HDMI, NDI

 With the Live Streaming Market expecting to reach $4.26 billion, and 9.1 million active creators on platforms like YouTube and Twitch, having a good camera for creating content is important.
-OBSBOT recognized this in 2018 when I first saw the OBSBOT Tail, then OBSBOT Tiny cameras.
+OBSBOT recognized this and released the OBSBOT Tail Air PTZ Camera.

 * OBSBOT sent product to unbox/review.
 All opinions are of Geekazine.
 Check out the review page for more information *